xssfox/freedv-tnc/README.md

 Notes
 --
-As we use PTS/PTY for serial emulation for better support with software this software will only run on Linux at the moment.
-In theory it can be adapted to run on macos or Windows using a TCP server instead.
+For Windows and macos users, use --tcp to start a TCP server for the KISS interface.

 I've added a small amount of basic flow control (max packets to send before requiring waiting for a little bit).
 I'm not sure if it's meant to be the TNCs job to do this flow control considering higher layers also do it - though most assume you can do full duplex.